 How Do We Serve?

-In August 2003 our parish leadership adopted the following Mission Statement:
+In September 2018 our parish leadership adopted this Mission Statement:

 This Mission Statement is intended to shape our life and work as a congregation.
 We believe we are called to seek the Holy Spirit’s gifts through worship, education and fellowship – both within the congregation and beyond it – and then to use those gifts in the Lord’s service, ministering (or serving) with those in need.